Harvey Probber: Design career and Harvey Probber, Inc.

-Probber established Harvey Probber, Inc., in 1945 and in the middle years of the twentieth century, Harvey Probber became one of America's leading designers.
+Probber established Harvey Probber, Inc., in 1945 and in the middle years of the 20th century, Harvey Probber became one of America's leading designers.

 Though he considered himself a modern designer, his approach to modernity favored exotic woods, highly polished lacquer, hand-rubbed finishes and opulent upholstery fabrics—materials largely abandoned by more radical, Bauhaus-influenced designers.
 Probber's designs, like those of Edward Wormley, Tommi Parzinger, were sought after by customers who wanted modern furniture with elegance.
 In 1947, when showroom space wasn't available in Chicago's Merchandise Mart, he took his line to Grand Rapids, then the center of the furniture manufacturing industry.
 In 1948, seeing the potential in the interior design market he opened a showroom at 136 Fifth Avenue, catering exclusively to designers.

-In little over a decade, Harvey Probber, Inc. became one of the country's leading contemporary furniture firms.
 His elastic sling chair and Nuclear upholstered groups were chosen for MoMA's Good Design exhibition in 1951, and he won several prestigious Roscoe industry awards.

+The advertising agency Papert Koenig Lois received recognition in 1963 from the Art Directors Club of New York in that year's Annual for a print advertisement they created for Probber's company.
+The full-page ad featured a photograph of one of Probber's chairs with a matchbook tucked under one of its feet.
+The headline read, "If your Harvey Probber chair wobbles, straighten your floor."